Warwick Arts Centre

 Richard Herring: The Best

 A 'best of' compilation from the comedian as he picks the best jokes from his last 12 shows.

 A show about sleep from the York-born stand-up.

 The controversial stand-up embarks on his latest tour, inspired by the birth of daughter.

 New country duo comprising of Ben Earle and Crissie Rhodes.

-The legendary folk singer performs in accompaniment to her album Lodestar.
+The long-established folk singer from Hastings performs in accompaniment to her album Lodestar.